 Periodontal disease is the most common health condition seen in adult dogs.
-Sadly,, it's also the most preventable.
-The majority of pet owners don't realize that learning how to brush a dog's teeth could actually add years to their pooch's life.
+It's also the most preventable health issue.
+Many pet owners don't realize that learning how to brush a dog's teeth could actually add years to their dog's life.

-As I mentioned, keeping up with your dog's oral hygiene can also aid in his overall health and well-being.
-If you don't care for your dog's mouth it could lead to conditions including:
+But bad breath isn't even the major problem here.
+More importantly, keeping up with your dog's oral hygiene can aid in his overall health and well-being, going as far as preventing heart problems.
+Neglecting your dog's mouth health could lead to conditions like:

 - destruction to and loss of the gum tissue and bone around the teeth